mangurajubhukya-cmyk/Master-Chess-game/README.md

             for (const { from: fromId, moves } of possibleMoves) {
                 for (const toId of moves) {
                     const newBoard = simulateMove(board, fromId, toId);
-                    const evaluation = minimax(newBoard, MAX_DEPTH - 1, false);
+                    // AI is maximizing (black), so it checks the evaluation from white's perspective (false) const evaluation = minimax(newBoard, MAX_DEPTH - 1, false);

                     if (evaluation > maxEval) {